 I have a new favorite, though, and it goes by the name of Charityvest.
 You can get started with as little as $20, make additional contributions of a minimum of $20, and grants can be as small as… you guessed it… $20.

 That’s not why I transferred over $500,000 in donor advised funds, though.
 The reason I made that move is to take advantage of their exceptionally low administrative fees that top out at 0.45% and are 0.25% at my investment level.
 Compare that to the 0.60% or more that most other DAFs charge, including the ones I’ve been using for years.

-Charityvest is actually offering 0% fees for nearly a year or two (see end of post for details), and they also have ESG options with very low expense ratios.
+Charityvest reviews quite favorably to every other DAF out there when it comes to fees and ease of use.
 The following overview was written by Charityvest co-founder and COO, Ashby Foltz.

 A Better Way to Grow Your Giving